 Many buildings built or refurbished before the mid 1980's contain asbestos.
-Asbestos containing materials should be indemnified before work commences to prevent inadvertent exposure to asbestos.
+Materials containing asbestos should be indemnified before work commences to prevent inadvertent exposure to asbestos.
 Asbestos insulation board, asbestos coatings and asbestos insulation should only be removed by a licensed contractor.

-If you suspect you have been exposed asbestos or you have identified it on site tell your supervisor or person in charge immediately.
+If you suspect you have been exposed to asbestos or you have identified it on site, tell your supervisor or person in charge immediately.